Property Transfer Declaration Completion Guide

 The following is a brief explanation of the purpose of each question on the Real Property Transfer Declaration:

-1. Address or legal description of the real property sold:
+1. Physical address or legal description of the real property sold:

 This information links the sale to the assessor's records and identifies the property's location.